 You can opt to live an independent life without medical alert services even with a prostate cancer diagnosis.
 As you cope with cancer and the treatment process, it is wise to take certain safety precautions.

 Medical alert services offer peace of mind.
 You’ll know that you can quickly and efficiently summon immediate help if an accident or emergency should occur.
 Prostate cancer is unpredictable.
-Many men live years without issues, but with other men, the cancer can progress rapidly.
+Many men live years without issues, but with other men, cancer can progress rapidly.
 This is a good reason to give medical alerts some serious consideration.